Look around your local group ride, and you’ll notice many cyclists are wearing Rapha or Castelli kits these days.

 Assos was started by Tony Maier-Moussa, a keen cyclist and skier, in 1976 in Switzerland.
-His initial product was a carbon bike, but he pivoted to creating Lycra cycling shorts due to logistical difficulties obtaining the carbon materials.
+His initial product was a carbon bike, but he pivoted to creating Lycra cycling shorts due to logistical difficulties in obtaining the carbon materials.
 His wife, Elaine Maier-Moussa came up with the name Assos, which means the first, the best in Greek.
-Assos remained a family business until 2015, when the family sold a majority stake to an investment group.
+Assos remained a family business until 2015 when the family sold a majority stake to an investment group.

 Rapha is now majority-owned by RZC Investments after a £150 million deal in early 2017.
 RZC Investments is run by Steuart and Tom Walton (grandsons of Sam Walton, who founded Walmart).
 Simon Mottram and private equity firm Active Investors still hold a minority stake in Rapha.

 Castelli is owned by MVC Group, a leading high-performance cycling and winter sports clothing manufacturer.
-MVC Group also owns other brands such as Sportful and Karpos.
+MVC Group also owns other brands, such as Sportful and Karpos.

 Assos is majority-owned by an investment group that consists of New York private equity firm TZP Group, Greg Avis, and Philip N. Duff, who is currently the CEO.